skeeved/pypolicy/README.md

 # pypolicy
-Postfix policy daemon implemented in Python
+Postfix policy daemon implemented in Python using the concurrent.futures module introduced in Python 3.2.